M00setheM1ghty/project-1-bar/README.md

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
-- From the source section drop-down menu, select the Master Branch
+- In the left side menu under Code and Automation find Pages and click it.
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- This opene GitHubPages.
+On the top you can find the link to the live page.
+The Visit Button brings you there automatically in a new tab.
-- The live link can be found [HERE][def]
+- The live link can be found [HERE][def] as well.

 ## Credits
 The template for this readme and also the structure of the signup forms were taken(after asking) from my mentors project [LaLucha][def6].<br>